Economy of Svalbard: Tourism

 Tourism is centered on Longyearbyen.
-Activities include hiking, kayaking, walks through glacier caves and snow-scooter and dog-sled safari.
+Activities include hiking, kayaking, walks through glacier caves and snow-scooter and dog-sleds.
 Cruise ships generate a significant portion of the traffic, including both stops by offshore vessels and expeditionary cruises starting and ending in Svalbard.
 Traffic is strongly concentrated between March and August; overnights have quintupled (from 1991 to 2008), when there were 93,000 guest-nights.

 The world's northernmost blues festival, Dark Season Blues, is an annual event in late October in Longyearbyen, and marks the beginning of the dark season when daylight and the sun is about to leave Svalbard for four long winter months.

 Norway announced in February 2012 that, in order to protect the islands from the danger of a ship running aground and possibly causing an oil spill within a pristine fjord, it would implement a requirement for cruise ships to carry a licensed pilot in order for the ship to enter any of the islands' fjords.
 Many of the fjords on Svalbard are quite dangerous, with strong torrents and narrow fairways.
 The pilot requirement will be phased-in gradually.
 Starting in 2012, all vessels going to the Svea coal mine had to carry a pilot.
 Starting in 2013, all passenger vessels over 150 meters had to have a pilot when going into one of the fjords on Svalbard.
 And starting in 2014, all boats over 70 meters and all passenger vessels longer than 24 meters needed to have a pilot when entering one of the fjords.

+A total of 72,544 guests arrived in Svalbard in 2018, up from 60,016 in 2015 and 34,752 in 2010, excluding campers.
+As of 2015, 66% of visitors in Svalbard were tourists, while 28% traveled to the islands for scientific and 6% for business purposes.
+One fourth of the population works in the tourism industry.
+In 2019, 46,000 tourists participated in one-day cruises to Pyramiden or Barentsburg or longer cruises around the archipelago, compared to 16,000 in 2012.
+The number of accommodations in Svalbard has been increasing recently due the current tourism developments, and there are currently 9 hotels, 6 wilderness cabins, 5 guest houses, 1 apartment, and 1 camping site.
+The geographic remoteness and harsh climate of the Norwegian archipelago is also increasingly attracting visitors.